 Eaton Vance portfolio manager Justin Bourgette said though there was too much hype around the payrolls figures, whichever way you approach it, the U.S. labour market is currently super strong.

-The latest Reuters poll sees 185,000 new jobs pushing the unemployment rate to an 18-year low of 3.8 percent.
-Average hourly earnings are expected to increase 0.3 percent after leaping 0.4 percent in August.
+The latest Reuters poll sees 185,000 new jobs and average hourly earnings increasing 0.3 percent in September after leaping 0.4 percent in August.

 “Whatever the Fed’s concept of the neutral interest rate is, it must be rising,” Bourgette said.
 “And it is going to be trial and error to some degree (on how high rates go), because you just don’t know where the choking point is.”

 Tied in with the rise in borrowing costs has been the latest spike in oil prices, as energy costs tend to have an outsized impact on inflation which is what most major central banks focus on when setting interest rates.